MatthewMTravers/TheCardioCoders/README.md

 The application uses a sophisticated Retrieval-Augmented Generation (RAG) approach:

-- Loads Exercise documents from APIs
+- Loads Exercise documents from JSON files
 - Converts documents to vector embeddings
 - Uses vector search to find the most relevant information
 - Generates context-aware responses using a large language model